ErnestH1/Task-Master/README.md

-# TaskTrain
+# Task-Master

-TaskTrain is a simple task tracker built with Ruby on Rails and React
+Task-Master is a simple task tracker built with Ruby on Rails and React

 ## Prerequisites
 In order to use this repository, you will need to have the following setup in your computer.